Last updated May 2023

-Our planet is stuffed with stuff.
-Governments struggle to find ways and places to dispose of or to recycle our trash, and we keep adding to the heap.
+Earth overflows with unwanted stuff.
+Governments struggle to find ways and places to dispose of our trash or recycle it, and we keep adding to the heap.

-Buying used items won’t just save you lots of money; it helps keep those purchases out of landfills.
-And getting an already manufactured product means no one has to make a new one for you, which saves resources and energy.
+In addition to saving big bucks, buying used keeps stuff out of landfills.
+And getting an already manufactured product means no one has to make a new one, which saves resources and energy.

-Some safety precautions: If you’re meeting up with a private seller you found online, take along a friend.
+Another precaution: If you’re meeting up with a private seller you found online, bring a friend.
 If possible, meet in a public place, and keep your phone handy.
 Trust your instincts: If you get a weird vibe or a deal seems too good to be true, bail.

 Is it usually a bit more work to seek out, evaluate, and purchase used?
-Yes, it is!
+Yes!
 Is it worth it?
 For many products, absolutely.

-New parents often buy gadgets, products, and toys (fancy diaper disposal systems, wipe warmers, changing tables, monitors, swings) for their precious cherubs but then rarely or never use them.
-And because child-development phases pass quickly, even the helpful products that get used aren’t needed for long.
+New parents often buy gadgets, products, and toys (fancy diaper disposal systems, wipe warmers, changing tables, monitors, swings) for their precious cherubs, but then rarely or never use them.
+And because child-development phases pass quickly, even helpful products that get used aren’t needed for long.
 That means the used marketplace has a glut of items moms and dads need—or think they need.
-Cribs, high chairs and other furniture, strollers, play kitchens, toys and games, LEGOs, train sets and other hobbies, water play tables…there are lots of opportunities to save.
+Cribs, highchairs and other furniture, strollers, play kitchens, toys and games, LEGOs, train sets and other hobbies, water play tables…there are lots of opportunities to save.

 Thoroughly inspect merchandise for damage that might present a sharp edge or could otherwise injure your little darlings.
-Inspect furniture for peeling paint and missing parts.
+Go over furniture for peeling paint and missing parts.

-Used car seats could be compromised.
-Don’t buy one unless it was recently purchased and you know the previous owner well enough that you’d trust him or her with your kid’s life.
+Used child car seats could be compromised.
+Don’t buy one (or accept a free one) unless it was recently purchased and you know the previous owner well enough that you’d trust them with your kid’s life.

-What we like best about buying used furniture: No assembly required!
-And if you score a deal on name-brand furniture (Bellini, Pottery Barn Kids, and others) and keep it in decent condition (hide those Sharpies), you can probably resell it to another smart shopper someday.
+What we like best about buying used furniture: no assembly required!
+And if you score a deal on name-brand furniture (Bellini, Pottery Barn Kids, and others) and keep it in decent condition (hide those Sharpies), you can probably resell it someday.

-Local listservs, eBay, Craigslist, garage sales, and children’s consignment shops are good bets for finding used kid paraphernalia.
+Local listservs, eBay, Craigslist, garage sales, and children’s consignment shops all sell used kid paraphernalia.
 Many communities offer periodic children’s clothing and toy sales, or swap meets, which can be a treasure trove for thrifty parents.